shovansarkarece/css/CSS Gradients/Gradient – CSS.md

 ```
 ## Output
 ![image](https://github.com/user-attachments/assets/e25f9ed5-0912-4b9d-b884-09bf000d13f8)
+## 4: How can you create a transparent gradient in CSS? 🚀
+### background-image: linear-gradient(to right, rgba(255, 0, 0, 0), rgba(255, 0, 0, 1));

 # Explain the difference between linear gradients and radial gradients in CSS.
 When would you use one over the other?
 ## Linear gradients create a smooth transition along a straight line, such as from top to bottom or left to right.
 Radial gradients, on the other hand, create a circular transition from the center outward.
-You ## would use linear gradients for linear background effects like horizontal or vertical color transitions.
-Radial gradients are ideal for creating circular elements or radial backgrounds, such as buttons or
+## You would use linear gradients for linear background effects like horizontal or vertical color transitions.
+Radial gradients are ideal for creating circular elements or radial backgrounds,
-## circular divs.*/
+## such as buttons or circular divs.*/

 # Radial Gradient – CSS
 ![image](https://github.com/user-attachments/assets/a9b311ab-b27f-46ab-82f5-3c7ca0da885a)